-If you use your bug out bag like I do, then it also forms the base loadout for a whole range of scenarios.
-Do I need to leave my home and I can take my car?
-Then may bug out bag goes in the car along with the extra gear that I’d like to have but is too heavy for a bug out bag goes in there too.
+If you use your bug out bag like I do, then it also forms the base load-out for a whole range of scenarios.
+Do I need to bug out and I can take my car?
+Then my bug out bag goes in the car along with the extra gear that I’d like to have but is too heavy for a bug out bag goes in there too.

 This keeps you from buying the same thing over and over and having 20 “kits” laying all over the basement.

-Some people argue that you don’t need a bug out bag because you should be bugging in first.
+Some people argue that you don’t need a bug out bag because you should be bugging in the first place.
 I agree that you need to bug out as a last resort, but that doesn’t mean that you shouldn’t have a bug out bag put together just in case.

 A bug out bag should have everything that you need to make it for several days away from your home.
 People usually plan for 72 hours but you can pack for whatever you think is the most likely scenario for you.
 We wrote a full article covering the ins and outs of what you need in a bug out bag already but I’ll rehash some of the basics here.